baymlab/HMSphages/docs/labprotocols/protocol_03-basictechniques.md

 ### Procedure
 {: .no_toc }
+1. Aliquot 1mL of each sample you want to filter into a micro centrifuge tube, and spin at maximum speed for 5 minutes in a table top centrifuge.
+>After the spin, you should see a pellet of cells at the bottom of the tube and clear liquid above.
+Your phage is in this liquid.
+In the following steps you will filter the liquid to remove any remaining cells and end up with a phage stock.
-1. For each phage lysate you want to filter, label a corresponding microcentrifuge tube.
+2. For each phage lysate you want to filter, label a corresponding sterile microcentrifuge tube.
-1. Open the syringe and remove the plunger.
+3. Open the syringe and remove the plunger.
-1. Carefully, peel open the syringe filter, keeping the flat side up. _The fitler is sterile!
+4. Carefully, peel open the syringe filter, keeping the flat side up. _The filter is sterile!
 Avoid touching it, and do not take the filter out of its package!_
-1. Screw the syringe with no plunger into the filter. _This can be tricky, because you want to keep the filter in its package during this procedure.
+5. Screw the syringe with no plunger into the filter. _This can be tricky, because you want to keep the filter in its package during this procedure.
 You can balance the synringe and filter on a tube rack._
-1. Pipette 1.5 mL of the lystate into the syringe.
+6. Pour the liquid from your spun down sample into the syringe.
-1. Open a labeled microcentrifuge tube and place the syringe and filter on top.
+7. Open the corresponding labeled microcentrifuge tube and place the syringe and filter on top.
-1. Insert the plunger into the syringe and slowly push the lysate through.
+8. Insert the plunger into the syringe and slowly push the lysate through.
+>If you see a lot of little bubbles come through the filter, the filter may have broken.
+Repeat steps 2-8 with a new sterile tube, filter, and syringe.
-1. Once done, dispose of the syringe and filter, and close the microcentrifuge tube.
+9. Once done, dispose of the syringe and filter in the biobin, and close the microcentrifuge tube.
+>This tube now contains cell free phage stock.